AntelopeIO/cdt/docs/06_how-to-guides/10_compile/02_how-to-configure-cmake.md

 ### Automatic generation of CMake configuration

 To compile a smart contract project with CMake, you'll need a CMake file.
-To use the new `eosio-init` tool to generate the directory structure stub `.hpp/.cpp` files and the CMake configuration files follow these steps:
+To use the new `cdt-init` tool to generate the directory structure stub `.hpp/.cpp` files and the CMake configuration files follow these steps:

    ```sh
    cd ~